 Three species of giant tortoises became extinct and in 2012, with the death of Lonesome George, the last surviving Pinta Island tortoise, four species of the giant tortoise were lost forever.
 Today the Galapagos Conservatory group estimates there are 20,000 to 25,000 giant tortoises on the islands.

 In our chance encounter, with the bellowing from the male echoing in the steamy forest, whether the female could speak or not she was getting her message across.
-Giving her suitor the cold shoulder, or in this case the cold shell, she managed to wiggle away from Mr Moo.
+Giving her suitor the cold shoulder, or in this case the cold shell, she managed to wiggle away.

 In a slow motion chase she made a run for it with her much larger beau in hot pursuit.
 Worn out from his noisy escapades he didn’t have a chance in this steamy game.